2013 Dar es Salaam building collapse: Reactions

 President Jakaya Kikwete who visited the site expressed his sorrow and tweeted his prayers for those afflicted by the tragedy.
 On a second visit the next day, he ordered for strict supervision of construction projects.
-“The municipal Chief Engineer, Ilala District Chief Inspector of buildings, owner of the building and whoever is connected to the scam must face justice,” Kikwete ordered.
+"The municipal Chief Engineer, Ilala District Chief Inspector of buildings, owner of the building and whoever is connected to the scam must face justice," Kikwete ordered.

-Professor Ibrahim Lipumba, leader of the Civic United Front visited the site as well where he said, “Innocent lives have been shuttered down.
+Professor Ibrahim Lipumba, leader of the Civic United Front visited the site as well where he said, "Innocent lives have been shuttered down.
 Authorities should have questioned from the beginning the legality for continued construction of the additional floors of the building against the agreed ten floors.
-Serious inspection of buildings must be a routine duty.”
+Serious inspection of buildings must be a routine duty."

 Dar regional police chief, Suleiman Kova, said, "the owner of the building would be held responsible and taken to task".

 Weeks after the incident, in the parliament budget speech, Prof Kulikoyela Kahigi said that the government should bear the blame, considering the fact that former Prime Minister Edward Lowassa formed a task force in 2006 to investigate the state of buildings under construction but its recommendations were ignored.

 Victims

 Out of the 36 people killed in the collapse, 25 were identified of which were 4 children and 21 adults.
 The children were all students of the Al Muntazir School who were playing soccer near a mosque after morning prayers.
-They were identified as Salman Damji, Yusuf Khaki, Zahid Kanji and Suheil Karim.

-Other victims include Kulwa khalfan, Hamada Mussa, Kessy Ally Manjapa, Hamis Zuberi Mkomwa, Boniface Bernard, Seleman Haji, Seleman Mtego, Sikudhani Mohamed, Ahmed Salum Mirambo, Salum Issa Mapunda, Selemani Rashid Mnyani, John Mtyani Majewa, Mussa Ally Munyamani, David Severin Helman, William Joackim, Abdulhaman Othman Mwiha, Emmanuel Christian, Mmanyi Jumanne Ngadula, Advai Mpinge Desiki, Emmanuel Grayson Wahai and Augustino Kanisius Chuma.